ArkLiu/arkliu.github.io/posts/2023/11/databricks-user-group-management.md

 #### get the token from somewhere safe

-I am using Databricks secret management to store the token.
-The reason is to reduce the dependency on other tools.
-However, you can use any secret management tool you like.
+I am using Databricks secret management to store the token to reduce the dependency on other tools.

 ```python
 git_token = dbutils.secrets.get(  # noqa: F821